bitburner-official/bitburner-src/markdown/bitburner.bitnodeoptions.md

 ## BitNodeOptions interface

-Default value: - sourceFileOverrides: an empty Map - All boolean options: false
+Default value: - sourceFileOverrides: an empty Map - intelligenceOverride: undefined - All boolean options: false

+If you specify intelligenceOverride, it must be a non-negative integer.

 **Signature:**